sensy-one/S1-Pro-Multi-Sense/README.md

 The S1 Pro supports Bluetooth-based presence and proximity detection, with seamless integration into platforms like Bermuda.
 This enables accurate room-level tracking of smartphones, wearables, and tags!

+> Note: This feature is temporarily disabled due to performance issues.
+We’re actively working on stabilizing it.

 **Customizable detection zones**

 Define up to 3 detection zones (expandable to 10 in a future update), plus 1 exclusion zone to ignore movement from devices like fans or 3D printers.